chuangcaleb/wtsa/_paages/about.md

 Hello there—my name is Caleb!

-I'm a ~~`final-year` student~~ procrastinating his dissertation for his Computer Science with AI degree.
+I'm ~~a final-year student procrastinating his dissertation for his~~ an unemployed graduate of a Computer Science with AI degree.
 I've published a few random coding projects [here](https://github.com/chuangcaleb) and [there](https://www.planetminecraft.com/member/calebchan/).

 ## I also really, really love **story**